6 Super Important IT Trends for 2022-2025

 Zero-trust security systems like cybersecurity mesh are witnessing rapid adoption.

-Over half of all cybersecurity decision makers are expected to have implemented some kind of zero-trust security system in 2020.
+Over half of all cybersecurity decision makers planned to implemented some kind of zero-trust security system in 2020.

 3. IT Spending Shifts to the Cloud